shujutech/StORM/README.md

 ## Quick Start

-To use StORMi without maven, simply copy the jar file from the relase directory into your java project library and compile the provided sample in the example directory.
+To use StORMi without maven, copy the jar file in the 'relase' directory into your java project library.

 If you're using maven, dowload the release directory and run the following maven command: